Comparing Dahua vs. Hikvision

 Resolution of the cameras produced by Hikvision and Dahua are the same, as is the fact that each offer motion detection features.

-As a company known throughout Northwest Florida for providing and installing quality custom commercial security and business security systems, we at Ivanco, Inc., have designed security solutions for a wide variety of clients.
-As a Platinum-level Hikvision dealer, we at Ivanco, Inc. believe that we are better able to meet the particular challenges of clients with any security need they face.
+As a company known throughout Northwest Florida for providing and installing quality custom commercial life safety systems, we at Ivanco, Inc. have designed life safety solutions for a wide variety of clients.
+As a Platinum-level Hikvision dealer, we at Ivanco, Inc. believe that we are better able to meet the particular challenges of clients with any life safety need they face.
 In our dedication to our clients, we take pride and confidence in the Hikvision products we offer and know that we are serving with excellence.

-Call the team of security experts at Ivanco, Inc. to learn more about the differences of Dahua vs. Hikvision products today!
+Call the team of life safety experts at Ivanco, Inc. to learn more about the differences of Dahua vs. Hikvision products today!